Mars24 Sunclock — Time on Mars

 Technical Notes on Mars Solar Time as Adopted by the Mars24 Sunclock

-These notes provide a technical brief on the definitions of numeric readouts in Mars24.
-Further details can be found in the references, chiefly the two articles by Allison (1997) and by Allison and McEwen (2000).
-A less technical account of solar time on Mars is provided in the 1998 article "Telling Time on Mars" on the NASA GISS website.
+These notes provide a technical brief on the definitions of numeric read-outs in Mars24.
+The cited papers and further details may be found in the references, including journal articles by Allison (1997), Allison and McEwen (2000), and others.
+A less technical account of solar time on Mars is provided in the 1998 website article "Telling Time on Mars".
 Information about the specific controls and displays in Mars24 is provided in the accompanying User's Guide.

 Mars Solar Days and 24-hr Clock Convention

-Following the long-standing practice originally adopted in 1976 by the Viking Lander missions, the daily variation of Mars solar time is reckoned in terms of a "24-hour" clock, representing a 24-part division of the planet's solar day, along with the traditional sexagesimal subdivisions of 60 minutes and 60 seconds.
+Following the long-standing practice originally adopted in 1976 by the Viking Lander missions, the daily variation of Mars solar time is reckoned in terms of a 24 Mars-hour clock, representing a 24-part division of the planet's solar day, along with the traditional sexagesimal subdivisions of 60 minutes and 60 seconds.
 A Mars solar day has a mean period of 24 hours 39 minutes 35.244 seconds, and is customarily referred to as a "sol" in order to distinguish this from the roughly 3% shorter solar day on Earth.
 The Mars sidereal day, as measured with respect to the fixed stars, is 24h 37m 22.663s, as compared with 23h 56m 04.0905s for Earth.

 Mars Solar Seasons